Services for DTS Students Who Live Outside the United States

 Access to Databases

 The library provides access to scores of databases.
 You may link to databases through the title list, the topic list, or the drop down menu on the home page.
-When you select a database, you will be prompted to authenticate using your Microsoft account.
+When you select a database, you will be prompted to authenticate using your DTS account.

 See the key databases page for a description of the most frequently used databases, and the database tutorials for instruction about using the main search engines.
-RS5101, DM7102, and BS8104 include some formal instruction about how to do library research.
+DM7102, and BS8104 include some formal instruction about how to do library research.
 Contact the library if you need help.

 Document Delivery